Cameras are the most efficient form

 is artificially low and the margin of "tolerance" is small.

-The Vitronic Poliscan LASER Speed Camera is now used nationwide.
-Western Australia was the first to adopt these Scanning LASER Speed Cameras.
-Victoria is now phasing in the Poliscan to replace all 141 Gatso RADAR Mobile Speed Cameras within 4 years.
+The Vitronic PoliScan LASER Speed Camera is now being implemented nationwide.
+Western Australia was the first to adopt these LASER Speed Cameras.
+Victoria is phasing in the PoliScan-SPEED to replace all 141 Gatso RADAR Mobile Speed Cameras within 4 years.
 The PoliScan is approved for use in New South Wales.

-Queensland has acquired thirteen (13) Vitronic Poliscan units to replace some of the Gatso RADAR Speed Cameras used since 1997.
+Queensland has acquired thirteen (13) PoliScan-SPEED units to replace some of the Gatso RADAR Speed Cameras used since 1997.
 It seems likely that all of the RADAR

 (K-band) based mobile Speed Cameras will be phased out.
 Then, the only RADAR will be car-mounted (moving) speed detection devices transmitting on Ka-band.